 The law allows school districts, authorized appraisal districts, eligible property owners and their agents to protest the PVS preliminary findings.
 A petition protesting the Comptroller's preliminary PVS findings must be filed within 40 calendar days after the date the Comptroller's office certifies preliminary findings of taxable value to the Commissioner of Education.
-The petition is required to include three parts: Form 50-210-a, Part A (PDF), Form 50-210-b, Part B (EXCEL) and Form 50-210-c, Part C (DOC), and is subject to dismissal if any of the three parts are not submitted by the deadline.
+The petition is required to include three parts: Form 50-210-a, Part A (PDF), Form 50-210-b, Part B (DOCX) and Form 50-210-c, Part C (DOCX), and is subject to dismissal if any of the three parts are not submitted by the deadline.

 The Comptroller's office offers the following resources to assist those interested in pursuing the protest process: